triagepfister-ship-it/SaaSWatchdog/replit.md

 ```

 ### Authentication Flow
-1. Users must register/login at `/auth` before accessing the app
+1. Users must login at `/auth` before accessing the app (no registration - hardcoded users only)
+2. Three hardcoded users available: Anvesh, Stephen, Calvin (all passwords: "viewpoint")
-2. Session-based authentication using express-session with in-memory store
+3. Session-based authentication using express-session with in-memory store
-3. All API routes are protected and require authentication
+4. All API routes are protected and require authentication
-4. Protected routes automatically redirect to `/auth` if not authenticated
+5. Protected routes automatically redirect to `/auth` if not authenticated

 ### API Endpoints
-- `POST /api/register` - Create new user account
-- `POST /api/login` - Login with username/password
+- `POST /api/login` - Login with username/password (hardcoded users only)
 - `POST /api/logout` - Logout and destroy session
 - `GET /api/user` - Get current authenticated user
 - `GET /api/customers` - List all customers